soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 - [See what kinds of malware were detected in email](#see-malware-detected-in-email-by-technology), and by threat protection technology (anti-malware protection, ATP Safe Attachments, etc.)

-- View data about phishing links (URLs), and what the click verdicts were (URLs blocked, allowed, or visited despite warnings)
+- [View data about phishing links (URLs)](#view-data-about-phishing-urls-and-click-verdict), and what the click verdicts were (URLs blocked, allowed, or visited despite warnings)

-- Review email messages that were reported by using the [Report Message add-in for Outlook and Outlook on the web](enable-the-report-message-add-in.md), and identify any trends (such as a larger than usual number of messages reported as Phish)
+- [Review email messages that were reported as Junk, Not Junk, or Phishing](#review-email-messages-reported-by-users), and identify any trends (such as a larger than usual number of messages reported as Phish)

 ## See malware detected in email by technology